galexandrade/herodev-io/content/blog/2020-the-year-of-10x-growth.md

   It seems 2020 was the year where everything stopped but, looking back after 9 months of pandemy we can see that we actually grew much more than we thought.
 ---
-Some headline.
+How to grow in a year we see everything stopping for the first time in history?
+In this blog post, I will share what I learned and what has been working for me.

 ![Dinosaurs in drumheller](/assets/dinosaur-drumheller.png "2020 seems bigger but we are stronger")

 WHY:

-To leave a record of how 2020 was and how it was possible to grow in a year full of uncertanties.
+To leave a record of how 2020 was and how it was possible to grow in a year full of uncertainties.

 POINTS TO COVER: